adsbynimbus/nimbus-android-sample/README.md

 ### Optional IDs

-In order to see APS/FAN/GAM/Unity/Vungle examples you must also supply it's IDs.
+In order to see APS/FAN/GAM/Unity/Vungle examples you must also supply its IDs.
 You can do so by adding the IDs in the predefined fields in the root project `gradle.properties` file or by replacing the buildConfigFields in `app/build.gradle.kts`